Here’s a riddle: when is $100 worth $97?

 Harry’s inheritance would’ve been a lot more substantial if his parents had invested it.

 Instead, they just let it sit in Gringotts collecting fairy dust.
 Thirteen years of accrued interest is a lot of damn money, James slash Lily!
 Now, it’s true that the wizarding world seems to still be on the gold standard, but come on!
-They come from a world where wizards can just make stuff.
+They come from a reality in which wizards can just make stuff.
 It’s illegal, of course, but it must happen.
 If anything, I bet inflation in the wizarding world is worse than in the muggle world!

 What does this mean for me?

 One of the reasons we’re kinda meh about large cash emergency funds is that your money is losing value year over year.
 The $10,000 emergency fund you set aside in case of catastrophe is worth $300 less in its first year.

 In the context of $10K, $300 may seem like small potatoes—but you’re also missing out on the opportunity to reap the rewards of investing that money.
 The stock market performed pretty damn well last year.
 For example, the S&P 500 in 2016 gained an average of 9.5%.

 So if you kept a $10K cash emergency fund in 2016, your money is worth $9,700 today.
 But if you’d invested it across the S&P 500, you would have $10,950.
 That’s a $1,250 split that makes a very big difference.